Empirical Understanding of Deletion Privacy: Experiences, Expectations, and Measures: Discussion and Future Work

-After presenting the four deletion mechanisms to the participants we ended this part of the survey by asking---``Can you think of any other technique that can protect user deletions in presence of the malicious entity mentioned above?''
+Before ending the survey, we wanted to capture whether participants could think of other solutions for protecting sensitive deletions on social platforms.
+To that end, we asked the participants---``Can you think of any other technique that can protect user deletions in the presence of the malicious entity?''

-In spite that many of the participants do not find any of the deletion mechanisms to be very effective (\cref{fig:sol_effective}), 54\% (73 out of 135) stated that they cannot think of any other technique for the protection of their techniques.
-Participant $P36$ wrote---\textit{``I can't think of any other technique because although I know someone it happened to I never put much thought into the process''}.

-Although some users couldn't come up with any other techniques, fortunately, the study shed some light to the problem of the deletion privacy for them.
-Participant $P47$ wrote---\textit{``I cannot think of any other techniques as this is a new concept to me.
-I think that this is a very advanced capability, and has the potential to affect users' social media in ways that they don't necessarily expect.''}.
-Also participant $P19$ stated---\textit{``I really can't think of any other techniques, but those shared have given me some food for thought.
-Ultimately, I would like to maintain control of when my content is deleted.''}

-Asking the users not to post regrettable content in the first place may seem like a good first step.
-Indeed 14\% (19 participants) of the participant suggested the same point.
-For example, participant $P23$ responded with---\textit{``To be honest I think the best thing people can do is think before they post''}, and participant $P83$ added---\textit{``The best defense is don't post sensitive stuff''}.
-Although it is an effective method, it is impractical.
-Users cannot accurately predict what content would be damaging to them in the future (e.g., before applying for a job position or after a relationship breakup).
+Many of the participants did not find any of the deletion mechanisms to be very effective (see~\cref{fig:sol_effective_all}), and 48.8\% (66 out of 135) of our participants proposed ideas to address the problem of deletion privacy violation.
+Out of them, 43.9\% (29 participants) suggested that the deletion problem can be erased altogether if users refrain from posting regrettable content and only maintain private accounts.
+Although this may be the most effective solution to the problem of deletion privacy, it is the most impractical one as users cannot accurately predict what content would be damaging to them in the future (e.g., before applying for a job or after a relationship breakup)~\cite{wang2011regretted,twitter13,mondal-2019-retrospective-facebook}.

+\cref{tab:other_solutions} summarizes the remaining responses.
+We divide these user-proposed designs into two dimensions: i) variation of existing mechanisms, and ii) new proposed mechanisms.
+We note that in-depth design, deployment, and evaluation of these mechanisms is beyond this work.
+Instead, these proposals paves way to promising future work and concrete actionable design considerations for future platform developers.